 - A brief outline of a sample unit with activities, readings, assignments and marking keys.

 - An example of how reflection will be incorporated in the course.

 - A description of previous experience in developing and/or delivering courses on this and/or similar topics.

 - A description of previous teaching experience with university students.

 - A description of previous experience in developing online courses.

 Proposals that include group work components must discuss how group work contributes to the course objectives and should describe how non-participation will be addressed.

-Authors of shortlisted proposals will be asked to prepare a 10 minute presentation to the CEC on their proposal.
-Presentations will occur in September or October 2017.
+Authors of shortlisted proposals will be asked to prepare a 10 minute presentation on their proposal.
+Presentations will occur during the Fall 2018 term.

 - The University will have exclusive and unrestricted right to use and to modify the course as necessary to meet the needs of the WatPD program.